 Pica is a natural behavior in dogs that help in protecting their survival, and it is essential that this behavior should not be ignored.
 According to integrative veterinarian Carol Osborne, if the dirt-eating habit has been going on for more than a few days, it’s time to bring your pet to the vet and try changing their diet.

 IBD or inflammatory bowel disease may cause bleeding along the bowel or ulceration.
 This condition can lead to anemia.
 With IBD, B vitamins are no longer appropriately absorbed by the body.
-Because of this deficiency, dogs tend to eat dirt to get more minerals to help with anemia.
+Because of this deficiency, dogs tend to eat dirt to get more minerals to help counteract the anemia.

 The less severe cause of dirt eating in dogs is going after a tasty treat or snacks that unfortunately fell on dirt.
-If you notice your pooch to be eating dirt, try to inspect the area.
+Dogs don’t follow the “ten second rule”.
+If they smell something tasty they have no problem gobbling it right up.
+A little dirt along the way doesn’t bother them much at all.
+If you notice your pooch eating dirt, try to inspect the area (or his mouth) to see if he simply found a quick snack.

 When humans are bored, we tend to engage in strange habits – overeating, knuckle cracking, nail-biting, and so on.
 So are our pets.
 Dogs are designed to be active and outdoors most of the time.
-This is especially true on dogs that are stuck all day indoors.
+This is especially true with dogs that are stuck indoors all day.
 Dirt-eating is something that your dog does to occupy his time.

 Treatment of the behavior will depend on the underlying cause of the problem.
 A veterinarian can help you determine the underlying medical condition or behavior.
 Once a diagnosis has been made, a proper treatment plan is then formulated.